Features

 A DNS zone is a distinct portion or administrative space in the DNS domain namespace that is hosted by a DNS server.
 DNS zones allow the DNS namespace to be divided up for administration and redundancy.
 The DNS server can be authoritative for multiple DNS zones.

-Whether primary or secondary, Edge DNS can provide your organization with a scalable and secure DNS network that helps ensure the best possible experience for your users.
-The available zone modes are:
+You can deploy Edge DNS as your primary or secondary DNS, either replacing or augmenting your existing DNS infrastructure as desired.
+Whether primary or secondary, Edge DNS can provide your organization with a scalable and secure DNS network that helps to ensure the best possible experience for your users.

 Cross-account subzone delegation